Ame (gamer)

-Wang Chunyu (王淳煜 (Wáng Chúnyù); born April 7, 1997), better known as Ame, is a Chinese professional Dota 2 player for PSG.LGD.
+Wang Chunyu (王淳煜 (Wáng Chúnyù); born April 7, 1997), better known as Ame, is a Chinese professional Dota 2 player for Xtreme Gaming.

 Career

 Ame started his Dota 2 career by joining the youth squad of CDEC Gaming, the following year he moved to LGD Gaming.
 They would go on to their first tier 1 tournament win at Mars Dota 2 League 2017 followed by a 4th place finish at The International 2017.